-Besides the basic concept and procedures related to the issuance and subsequent accounting for bonds payable, there are other issues concerning bonds with which you should be familiar.
+Aside from the basic concepts and procedures related to the issuance and subsequent accounting for bonds payable, there are other issues concerning bonds that all accountants need to be familiar with.

-As this entry shows, the cash interest must be accrued and the discount be amortized for three months.
-On January 2, 2021, when the interest is paid, the following entry is made:
+As this entry shows, the cash interest must be accrued and the discount should be amortized for three months.
+On 2 January 2021, when the interest is paid, the following entry is made:

-In this entry, the Interest Payable account is debited, and Interest Expense is recorded for the three-month period from October 1, 2020, to January 2, 2021.
+In this entry, the Interest Payable account is debited and the Interest Expense account is recorded for the three-month period from 1 October 2020 to 2 January 2021.
 The Discount on Bonds Payable is also amortized for the same three-month period.

 Bond Issue Costs